esnet/oscars-frontend/README.md

   - select 'jasmine', Download and install, Apply

 ### Misc development notes
-- The version number is important; any changes must be consistent between all the following files:
+- The version number is important; it should be the same in all of these files:
   - `package.json`
   - `pom.xml`
-  - `webpack.config.js`
   - `main/resources/frontend/index.html`
-  - `main/js/stores/commonStore.js`
-- After changing the version number, `npm run start` will stop working until you run a `mvn package`